Last Updated | January 19, 2024

 Canada also has multiple privacy laws around sharing sensitive medical data.
 It obliges healthcare sectors to consider patient privacy and guidelines to ensure compliance with laws.
 For example, when a patient’s health data is shared on phone, it must also include the consent of the patient to exchange it on a lawful basis.

 Moreover, Canada’s privacy laws make it clear that data sharing must be limited and proportionate to as much as it is required to be shared.

 The Australian government does have laws that protect the personal information of people.
 In Australia, the medical information of a person is only allowed to be released when he/she permits it.
 Besides an individual’s permission, medical data can be revealed on the phone when the law authorizes it.

 As long as the medical data of a person meets the standards of Australian Privacy Principles, it is the property of the relevant person and the government.
 In case, this data is needed to share, the first step is to get the consent of the person (to whom the data belongs).

 Currently, Apple IOS does not address security or privacy requirements for HIPAA compliance.
 Therefore, it may be insecure and non-compliant.

 Is texting patient information a HIPAA violation?

 Typically, texting patient information is not a HIPAA violation.
-However, if the text message contains patient information that the patient gave no consent for sharing, it becomes a HIPAA violation to share it.
+However, if the text message contains patient information that the patient gave no consent to sharing, it becomes a HIPAA violation to share it.